 Feb 8: LOL.
 What has Rehana done to her hair?!!
 Is it a Rainbow or did she get stuck by a lightning.
 If I was a boy I would run away from her.
 My heels and accessories are in no match to other’s attires.
 Do they book these dresses before actresses even try them on?

-Feb 10: Should have seen the beauty contest coming – will it be Sara or Rashma who would get maximum roses?
+Feb 10: I should have seen the beauty contest coming – will it be Sara or Rashma who would get maximum roses?
 Hope at least some sweetie spares me a card.

-Feb 12: Caught by seniors – Such a waste of time.
-Hours spent wrapping gifts for their valentines- gift for their mom dad uncle and aunts too.
+Feb 12: Caught by seniors – Such a waste of time; Hours spent wrapping gifts for their valentine!
+Gifts for their mom dad uncle and aunts too!
 Why?
 May be they hope this will make their parents overlook the expenditure on their BF.
 Or, is it mere guilt?

-Feb 13: All my roommates had been sending friendly messages to boys on mobiles and net!
-Boys had started sending jokes to them long back.
+Feb 13: All my roommates are sending friendly messages to boys on WhatsApp!
+The boys were first to attract them with jokes and other silky messages.
 I would never give my number to any boy.
 Too shy for that!

 Feb 14: SOS SOS… The day is her -CAN’T decide what to wear.
 Every colour dress has a meaning.
 Traffic signs are so much easier to remember.
 I hope what I select gives no special signal.
 Rehana in Green! – Is she that desperate?
 Even rose colour means something!
 I just don’t want red – don’t wish to break anyone’s heart.

 Feb 15: ________________